 One of the central elements of Ayurveda is massages.
 The best known techniques are the ones that incorporate oils.
 These massages can have many positive effects on the body.
 Above all, they are doing something that is becoming increasingly important in today's stressful time: they have a relaxing effect.

 The oil massages in Ayurveda are summarized under the term snehana, which incorporates both full-body, as well as partial massages of individual body parts.
-The snehana massages involves heating the oil that is being used.
+The snehana massages involve heating the oil that is being used.
 Preference is given to pure oils or oil mixtures that are free of additives.
-This type of massage (abhyanga) promotes blood circulation and has detoxifying effect.
+This type of massage (abhyanga) promotes blood circulation and has a detoxifying effect.
 It also helps to remove toxins from the body and strengthen the muscles.
 The immediate and visible effects of these massages are that the skin is left feeling soft and smooth, resulting in a healthier appearance.
-This subsequently strengthens the self-confidence and well-being.
+This subsequently strengthens self-confidence and well-being.

 Recently, the popularity of shirodhara massages has increased.
 This oil is applied by pouring it on the skin instead of rubbing it on the skin.
 This technique is a great help against tension and reduces stress.
 It also increases the ability to concentrate.